 Getting married?
 Pause in the presence of the Torah on your way to the huppah (wedding canopy) and receive a blessing from our clergy.
 The depth of your love, and joy for your family is our communal happiness.
 We celebrate your commitment to each other and pray that Jewish tradition will be a steadfast presence in your union.
 Get the celebration started by sponsoring a kiddush!

 Jewish tradition believes that the union of two Jewish souls has the power to redeem our world.
 Throughout the wedding ceremony we make reference to the Creation of the World, and the future Redemption yet to come.
 As you stand under the huppah (wedding canopy) you are imbued with the hope of generations past, present, and future, that the world can yet be made whole again, inspired by your love.

-Rabbi Lucas, Rabbi Allen, and Cantor Barnoy will be happy to meet with couples to serve as guides and officiants for your wedding and marriage.
+Rabbi Lucas, Rabbi Cara Weinstein Rosenthal, and Cantor Barnoy will be happy to meet with couples to serve as guides and officiants for your wedding and marriage.

 We mourn with you on the loss of your loved one.
 We seek to bring a measure of comfort to your grief and to provide listening ears, caring community, and potent ritual to guide you through these difficult days.

 Temple Beth Sholom can assist with funeral plots and navigating funeral arrangements and rituals including shiva.

 Please contact the office in your time of need (God forbid) and we will provide our heartfelt assistance.

 The Hebrew word for cemetery monuments is matzevah.
 It comes from a root word meaning stability and firmness.
 Following the loss of a loved one, that can so often be a period of feeling unstable, we give honor to the life they lived with the placing of a monument on their grave.
 We pray that through this act of love and devotion, we bring a renewed sense of surefootedness to our lives.